cibercitizen1/zmqHelper/README.md

 zmqHelper
 =========

-Helper class and functions on top of zmq C++ binding.
+Helper class and functions on top of zmq C++ binding (zmq.hpp).

 * Customize example/Makefile.in to your local settings (where your zmq library is).
-(Remember                                                       export
+(Also remember: export
 LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/pathToYour/zeromq/lib).

 * The guide says: "If you're sharing sockets across threads, don't.
 It will lead to random weirdness, and crashes."
-  We have here one dedicated thread waiting for incoming data (onMessage()) which
+ You can choose to have one dedicated thread waiting for incoming data (onMessage()) which
-	calls the user provided callback() to handle it.
+	calls the  user provided callback() to  handle it or use  your own (main) thread.
- Thus, danger is limited to the case when the calback is reading data, and the main or a different thread sends data or is doing something else with the socket.
+ In any case, danger is limited to the case when the calback is reading data, and the main or a different thread sends data or is doing something else with the socket.
  (sendText() receiveText() are protected through a lock).

-* Usage example (just examples/04-REQ-broker-REP/broker.cpp)
+* Please read the examples: they are very simple and representative.
+For instance: (examples/04-REQ-broker-REP/broker.cpp)

 ```cpp
 #include <zmq.hpp>